bewest/node-multienv/replit.md

 - **Annotation-Driven Migration**: A robust pattern for orchestrating migrations, particularly from shared to dedicated MongoDB instances.
 - **Provisioner API Facade**: A REST API provides external systems with endpoints for account and site provisioning, abstracting the underlying two-composite architecture.
 - **Resolver Interface**: Routes Nightscout traffic using Consul for service discovery, ensuring efficient and scalable traffic serving on worker nodes.
+- **Pod Health Check Sidecar**: Lightweight sidecar container injected into Nightscout pods to provide localhost-based health validation for Consul, eliminating DNS queries and API calls to central controllers.
+This design removes critical bottlenecks at scale and enables linear scaling to 10,000+ tenants.

 ## Documentation